Chapter 8 - Notetaking Services and Options

 Once a P2P notetaker is assigned:

-• The student can log into DAS Student Online Services Login and click on notetaking services to see the P2P notetaker’s name and contact information.
+• The student can log into DAS Student Portal and click on Notetaking Services to see the P2P notetaker’s name and contact information.
 The student will also receive an email notification stating that a P2P notetaker has been assigned to the class.

 • Students are encouraged to develop and maintain a working relationship with the P2P notetaker, either in person or via email.
-For tips on how to communicate with a P2P notetaker, visit this page: https://ds.oregonstate.edu/communication-tools
+For tips on how to communicate with a P2P notetaker, visit this page: Communications Tools

 • Students must attend class in order to receive notes.
 If the student does not attend class, they should ask another classmate for notes.

-• If students cannot access the notes, they can come to the DAS office for technical assistance.
-Students may wish to bring a laptop so we can better assist them with any technical issues with accessing their notes.
+• Students should review notes on a regular basis.
+Notify [email protected] if the quality or the delivery of the notes were insufficient.
+If students cannot access the notes, they can come to the DAS office for technical assistance.
+Students should bring a laptop to this meeting.

-• At the end of each term, students will need to sign the notetaking invoice verifying notes were received.
-If the quality or the delivery of the notes was of poor quality and/or consistently not uploaded within 24-hours of the class, do not sign the invoice and contact Notetaking.Services@oregonstate.edu immediately.
+• At the end of each term, students need to sign the notetaking invoice verifying notes were received.

 What happens if students are not matched to a P2P notetaker after the start of the term: